Camp Good Days and Special Times

 Camp Good Days and Special Times, commonly called "Camp Good Days", is a residential summer camp which provides summer camping experiences for children, adults and families whose lives have been touched by cancer and other life challenges.
-The camp is operated by a 501(c)3 not-for-profit organization, "Camp Good Days and Special Times Inc.", which is one of the largest organizations of its kind in the country.
+The camp is operated by a 501(c)(3) not-for-profit organization, "Camp Good Days and Special Times Inc.", which is one of the largest organizations of its kind in the country.
 In addition to camping, the organization provides year-round events and activities in several locations.

 History

 Camp Good Days was founded by Gary Mervis after his daughter Elizabeth "Teddi" Mervis was diagnosed with a malignant brain tumor at the age of nine, in 1979.
 Mervis believed that the loneliness of being the only child in her school and neighborhood dealing with cancer was as painful to his daughter as the treatments.
 To help alleviate this isolation, he organized a camping experience for Elizabeth and 62 other children with cancer.

-After his daughter's death in 1982, Mervis, with the help of friends and organizations in his hometown of Rochester, NY, continued to provide summer camp sessions for other children with the disease.
+After his daughter's death in 1982, Mervis, with the help of friends and organizations in his hometown of Rochester, New York, continued to provide summer camp sessions for other children with the disease.
 As the program grew, Camp Good Days and Special Times was formed.
 At first, week-long camp experiences were held at private camps.
 In 1986, the Branchport property, formerly cottage resorts "Campbell's Beach" and Pebble Beach", was purchased to provide expansion of the program.

 Camp Good Days was the fourth organization of its kind in the United States and the first to be started by a lay person.
 As of 2010, the camp has served more than 43,000 campers from 22 states and 27 foreign countries.
 The camp has maintained accreditation from the American Camp Association, and has been inducted into the Safety 1st Hall of Fame by Markel Insurance Company.

-This camp went on hiatus in 2020 & will return in 2021.
+This camp went on hiatus in 2020 and will return in 2021.